-- Script - To automate using Bash, PowerShell, Salt, Ansible, Puppet, or Chef.
+- Script boxes let users automate using Bash, PowerShell, Salt, Ansible, Puppet, or Chef.

-- Deployment Policy - To select and share infrastructure resources, networking, and more from a cloud provider.
+- Deployment Policy boxes provide the ability to select and share infrastructure resources, networking, and more from a cloud provider.

 |It’s good practice to tag the runtime that the box requires to deploy.
 Cloud Application Manager auto suggests tags like Linux, Ubuntu, Java and so on.
 When ready to launch the box, you are presented with deployment policies that match the requirements.
 These deployment policies provide the right infrastructure or services the box needs to deploy.

-Note: In CloudFormation boxes, the tags help look instances for bindings.
+Note: In CloudFormation boxes, the tags help you to look for binding instances.